Transforming Childhood Trauma: A Strength-Based Approach

 Meet the course instructors, Kathy Flaminio and Lynea Gillen, and hear about their backgrounds and inspiration for creating this course (2.5 mins)

-This course qualifies for one University of the Pacific (UOP) graduate-level, semester credit.
+This course qualifies for one University of the Pacific/Benerd College graduate-level, semester credit.
 CEUs and/or 12 Washington State clock hours are also available.
 Certificate of completion is provided and accepted for continuing education by many professional licensing boards.

 Online, Self-Paced Course with Lifetime Access to Course Materials.

-$62 Optional College Credit (1 UOP graduate-level, semester credit; payment due to UOP)
+$62 Optional College Credit (1 UOP/BC graduate-level, semester credit; payment due to UOP/BC)

 $50 Yoga Calm Certified Instructor Discount (Contact us for discount code)

-10% Discount for groups of 3 or more.
-(Only one discount code can be used per registration.)
+10% Group Discount for groups of 3 or more.
+Contact firstname.lastname@example.org for registration information)

 Lynea's Yoga Calm curriculum was developed in a behavior classroom in a rural Oregon elementary school over 17 years ago and has been shared with tens of thousands of teachers, counselors and therapist who work with children around the world in diverse settings such urban classrooms, clinics and psychiatric hospitals like the Mayo Clinic.

-Lynea is also an adjunct professor at Portland State University and Lewis & Clark College.
+Lynea is also an adjunct professor at Portland State University, Lewis & Clark College, and the University of the Pacific.
 Her books and media have also won eight national awards.
 Lynea is a current Licensed Professional Counselor with the state of Oregon, holds an MS in Counseling in Education from PSU and is a registered yoga teacher with Yoga Alliance.

 Kathy Flaminio, MSW, RYT, is an adjunct faculty member at St. Mary’s University in Winona, MN, a registered yoga teacher with Yoga Alliance, and a licensed social worker with over 20 years of experience.